MiguelB512/VBA_Stock_Analysis/README.md

 <br />

 The refactored code is similar but has a few changes to improve the efficiency.
-Instead of having the outputs be posted one by one as the code runs, the loop instead stores the values in the tickerIndex and outputs it at the end of the loop.
+Instead of having the outputs be posted one by one as the code runs, the loop instead stores the values in the tickerIndex and outputs them at the end of the loop.
 Although there is still two loops, these are not nested loops and also the values are not being outputed directly after the loop, which is less computing for the script.
 The code is shown below:

 ```
 For I = 2 To RowCount